CSC207-UofT/Course-Project-group-045/Phase 0/Progress Report.md

 about the state and potential future of our game.

-In particular Jack has been working on the graphics that we will be implementing for the game as well the UI, Antony and Jonathan constantly reviewed the work we have done by checking the structure of certain code and editing it to fit intellij's parameters as well as the rules of clean architechture, and refactoring the code.
+In particular Jack has been working on the graphics that we will be implementing for the game as well the Controllers.UI, Antony and Jonathan constantly reviewed the work we have done by checking the structure of certain code and editing it to fit intellij's parameters as well as the rules of clean architechture, and refactoring the code.
 Jonathan specifically worked on making a test case for our program, while Antony wrote the progress report and added the necessary modifications to the CRC cards to match the code that we have so far as much as possible.
-Zihao in particular coded the map class and actions class, while James wrote the Game class.
+Zihao in particular coded the map class and actions class, while James wrote the Controllers.Game class.

 ----------------------------------------------------------------